 The most popular tourist spots are the Eiffel Tower, located in the 7th arrondissement and its Champs de Mars Garden.

 The Avenue des Champs Elysées in the 8th arrondissement is considered the most beautiful avenue in the world.
 It stretches from the place de Concorde to the Arc de Triomphe.
-This Place Charles-de-Gaulle is the intersection of thirteen large Parisian avenues.
-Here is a concentration of luxuery hotels, famous designers, restaurants, as well as the Palais de l’Elysée, the home of the President.
+The Place Charles-de-Gaulle is the intersection of thirteen large Parisian avenues.
+Here is a concentration of luxury hotels, famous designers, restaurants, as well as the Palais de l’Elysée, the home of the President.

 The Marais located in the 3rd and 4th arrondissement is one of the oldest and most authentic neighborhoods, conserving its natural beauty and charm.
 This area has several famous monuments: the Carnavalet Museum, the Picasso Museum, as well as the Place des Vosges where Victor Hugo lived…

 Most families look for quiet residential neighborhoods, with little night life and an emphasis on good schools.

 The 16th arrondissement is without a doubt one of the most popular with families offering large residential areas with shopping streets such as rue de Passy, Auteuil, and Victor Hugo.
 Here the buildings are chic on their tree-lined streets and avenues.